7 Superfoods Every Woman Needs

 How much you need: Aim for a cup a day.
 Down it in one sitting or consume it in smaller quantities throughout the day–whichever is easier for you.
 Add a splash to your morning coffee, mix it into oatmeal, or use it to whip up a post-pump smoothie.
 Need some blender inspiration?
 Check out our 53 Best-Ever Smoothies for Weight Loss and feel free to sub in 1% in any recipe that calls for another variety.

 Eat This! because they: Aid healthy pregnancies and ward off mental decline, digestive disorders and colon cancer

 Berries are not only a colorful and delicious addition to your daily diet, but also a compact source of an array of health benefits.
 In one study of 16,010 women, those who ate two weekly servings of strawberries or one weekly serving of blueberries experienced less mental decline during the course of the study than participants who didn't consume any of the sweet fruits—likely due to their powerful flavonoids.
 What's more, thanks to the fruit's high fiber content, eating berries can also ward off digestive disorders and colon cancer—raspberries have 8 grams per cup!
 But that's not all; berries are also rich in folic acid and vitamin C—two essential nutrients for women during their childbearing years.

 How much you need: Three to four servings of various berries every week.
-Eat them plain, add them to yogurt, oatmeal, salads and smoothies.
+Eat them plain, or add them to yogurt, oatmeal, salads, and smoothies.